ryuran/talks/src/decks/crypto-for-devs/sections/en/08-conclusion.md

 ???

 First: never ever play the sorcerer's apprentice.
-Cryptography is a hard job, dedicated to maths, which require many skills that most people can't pretend to have, myself included.
-Don't try to reinvent the wheel, be confident to crypto-developers, and use their open source work.
+Cryptography is a hard job, dedicated to maths.
+It requires many skills that most people can't pretend to have, myself included.
+Don't try to reinvent the wheel.
+Be confident to crypto-developers, and use their open source work.

 ===